MicrosoftDocs/customer-voice/fp-docs/plan-survey.md

 - **Preview the survey**: After creating your survey, always preview it to check the overall flow of the survey and to catch any mistakes.

 - **Mention expectations in the survey invitation**: In the survey invitation, be sure to mention the estimated time to complete it and give a brief overview.
 This will help respondents submit their input within the expected time frame.

+## Best practices for creating a high-volume survey

+A few best practices enable you to create an effective high-volume survey using Forms Pro.
+The best practices are:

+- Make sure to create the survey on a non-default environment.
+Microsoft Forms Pro (Default) uses the version of Common Data Service with fixed service protection limit.
+More information: [Service Protection API Limits](https://docs.microsoft.com/powerapps/developer/common-data-service/api-limits)

+  **Recommendation**: [Switch the environment](https://docs.microsoft.com/forms-pro/change-environment) to your existing production Common Data Service environment or [create a new production environment](https://docs.microsoft.com/power-platform/admin/create-environment) from [Power Platform admin center](https://admin.powerplatform.microsoft.com/).

+- When you are sending a non-anonymous survey, avoid sending a large number of invitations through Power Automate at the same time.
+Sending more than eight individual survey invitations per minute may result in processing delays.

+  **Recommendations**
+  - Send large number of invitations in batch by using email.
+More information: [Send a survey by using email](https://docs.microsoft.com/forms-pro/send-survey-email)
+  - Customize the sender's email address to help recipients identify the survey with your company and improve the survey response rate.
+More information: [Customize sender email address](https://docs.microsoft.com/forms-pro/send-survey-email#customize-sender-email-address)

+- When using Power Automate to automate survey response processing or follow-up, make sure to use to create the workflow using the account with the capacity to run the projected workflow volume.

+  **Recommendation**: Set up Power Automate workflow using an account with Power Automate Plan 1 or Plan 2 license.
+More information: [Power Apps and Power Automate licensing FAQs](https://docs.microsoft.com/power-platform/admin/powerapps-flow-licensing-faq)

+For any questions or assistance, please contact Microsoft support.

 ## Decide on the types of questions to ask<a name="decide-the-question-type"></a>